Are you barely making ends meet and you’re worried about the expense of disposable diapers?

 - Food allergies or sensitivities.

 These days that number is much higher, with about 50 percent having a rash at some point.

 While there is no proof that cloth diapers help cut down on diaper rash, some parents swear by them.

-There are several logical reasons why cloth diapers may cause less breakouts on your baby’s bottom, including:
+There are several logical reasons why cloth diapers may cause fewer breakouts on your baby’s bottom, including:

 - Because cloth diapers don’t use the same chemical components disposables do there should be less chance of irritation.